jaredkrinke/md2blog/content/posts/faq/themes.md

 ---
 Originally, I hadn't planned on making md2blog's theme customizable because theming would readily provide an irresistible distraction from authoring content (and eliminating such distractions is one of the main motivations for md2blog).

-But in the end, I decided to make a concession to customization and add support for theming through the following four colors (specified in CSS color names like `cyan` or hex format, e.g. `#ffee88`):
+But in the end, I decided to make a concession to customization and add support for theming through the following four colors (specified in HTML-inspired 6 digit hex format, e.g. `#ffee88`):

 * Title (used for the site title)
-* Heading (used for top headings)
+* Heading (used for headings)
 * Link (used for links)
 * Comment (used only in code blocks)